 Multiple Sclerosis is a debilitating syndrome that affects millions of people worldwide.
 It can cause muscle spasticity and chronic pain in humans and it has been proven to be quite hard to treat.
-Normal medications include pharmaceuticals and rehab, along with counselling to help the MS patient with their symptoms.
-It has been said that cannabinoids have an anti inflammatory effect on human cells.
+Typical medications include pharmaceuticals and rehab, along with counseling to help the MS patient with their symptoms.
+It has been said that cannabinoids have an anti-inflammatory effect on human cells.
 Cannabinoids are found within the marijuana plant (cannabis sativa) and is reported to be a good go-to for the alleviation of pain symptoms such as multiple sclerosis and it’s related side effects.

 Cannabinoids are allowed to work in the body by way of the cannabinoid receptors, 1 and 2, in the endocannabinoid system.
 Tetrahydrocannabinol (THC) is one of the main constituents of the cannabinoid group and is said to be responsible for the stoned feeling in humans.
 Cannabidiol (CBD) is another constituent of cannabis and it is said to have a huge neuroprotective potential in humans.
 This paper will embark on a brief journey into the therapeutic properties of cannabidiol and how these properties can be applied to patients with MS.

 Cannabinoids may be effective in the treatment of MS